-Profound is deploying primarily a recurring revenue business model in the United States to market TULSA-PRO, charging a one-time bundled payment per patient that includes the supply of its one-time-use devices, use of the durable devices as well as company's Genius services that support each TULSA center with clinical and patient recruitment.
-Historically, Profound has generated majority of its revenues from the limited commercialization of its systems in Europe and Asia where the company deploys a more traditional hybrid model, charging for durable device separately as capital and additional per patient charge for the one-time-use devices and associated Genius services.
+Profound deploys a recurring revenue business model in the United States to market TULSA-PRO®, charging a one-time bundled payment per patient that includes the supply of its one-time-use device, use of the system as well as company's Genius services that support each TULSA center with clinical and patient recruitment.
+The Sonalleve® product is marketed primarily outside North America in European and Asian countries deploying a capital model.
+Outside of North America, Profound generates most of its revenues from its system sales in Europe and Asia where the company deploys a more traditional hybrid business model, charging for the system separately as capital and an additional per patient charge for the one-time-use devices and associated Genius services.